xiaoliang2012/minecraft-terminal/README.md

 ```
 >.help
-[INFO] .exit           Exits the program
+[INFO] .exit           Disconnect from the server
-       .reco           Reconnects to server
+       .reco           Reconnect to server
+       .send           Send a message in chat
+       .position       Show current position
+       .distance       Show the distance between two points
+       .list           List players connected to the server and their ping
+       .blocks         Show blocks in a specified radius and filter
+       .dig            Dig a block in a specific location if possible
+       .stopdig        Stop digging
+       .place          Place a block in a specific location if possible
-       .move           Move in a certain direction in blocks
+       .move           Move the player in blocks
+       .pathfind       Move to a specific set of coordinates
-       .forcemove      Move in a certain direction in seconds
+       .forcemove      Move the player in seconds
-       .control        Set a control state
+       .control        Set a control state of the player
-       .follow         Follows a player
+       .follow         Follow a player
+       .smartFollow    Same as follow but uses advanced pathfinding
-       .unfollow       Stops following
+       .unfollow       Stop following
-       .attack         Attacks a player
+       .attack         Attack a player
-       .stopattack     Stops attacking
+       .stopattack     Stop attacking
+       .look           Look in a certain direction
        .lookat         Look at a player
-       .stoplook       Stops looking
+       .stoplook       Stop looking
-       .look           Look in a certain direction
-       .send           Sends a message
        .inventory      Inventory management
+       .changeslot     Change selected hotbar slot
        .useitem        Use a held item
-       .changeslot     Change held hotbar slot
        .script         Run a script
-       .list           List players connected to the server and their ping
        .help           Shows this help message
 ```

 ### Plugins